How Stacked works

 Why a hybrid

-How the two parts talk
+How the two parts fit together

 If they ever disagree on a balance, the contract wins.